richardjalba/mern-ecommerce/README.md

 Back in store.js I create userInfoFromStorage to pull the users data from the local storage.
 And add userLogin to initialState.

 Now I create the LoginScreen and FormContainer components.
 After I build those out, I add the route to the LoginScreen in the App.js file.

+I modify the Header so if the localStorage has the userInfo, the Sign In text will change to the user's name and a dropdown will give the user access to their profile and a logout link.